waterswv/atm-react/README.md

 Clone this repo, and run `npm install`.
 To launch the app, run `npm

-      - Remember to set a `ref` on the text field for targeting
-      - The amount entered in the text field will initially be a string, so you'll need to convert that to a number

 ### In `src/App.js`:
 1. Pass a `name` property to each `Account` component, one for "Checking", the other for "Savings".
 These will be used and accessed as `props`for our component. **Remember**: Props are immutable, that is, once they are declared, they cannot be changed while the application is running.